Youareyou64/Scribe/README.md

 # Scribe

-##Scribe: Your friendly voice chat utility Discord bot with TTS and STT!
+## Scribe: Your friendly voice chat utility Discord bot with TTS and STT!

 Scribe is still a Work In Progress!
-Many elements of it are incomplete, inefficient, or just plain broken.
 If you'd like to help us work on Scribe, see the contributing section below!

 ---

 ### Features
-####sComplete Features
+#### Complete Features
 - **Voice Chat Text To Speech (TTS)**
     * Scribe's TTS system can take a text input from a text channel, and speak it into a voice chat.
     * The TTS system uses GTTS for a natural sounding voice, and fast processing.